 I am currently doing an MT07 weight reduction project so we will see how light we can make this motorcycle.

-The MT-07 is also equipped with a compact and lightweight chassis for superb agility in all traffic conditions, and easy handling on the open road.
+The MT-07 is also equipped with a compact and lightweight chassis.
+This makes for superb agility in all traffic conditions, and easy handling on the open road.

-I’m 177cm tall and 88kg and I could touch the ground just about flat-footed.
+I’m 177cm tall and 88kg.
+I could touch the ground just about flat-footed.
 The shocks were set up fine from the factory.
 I may drop down one notch on the rear shock as I can sometimes feel the bumps.

 Is the MT 07 fast?